 The prestigious International Wine Challenge not only awarded the Torres Salmos 2016 with 95 points and a gold medal but this red blend from Cariñena, Garnacha and Syrah also gained the title best Priorat wine.

 A wine bar in Paris.
 Yes!
 But then different.
 “Le Bon JAJA” at Chai Parisien seduces friends and wine lovers alike.
 It is the Paris we love.

 With its 1,000 year history, the Koshu grape is Japan’s oldest variety.
-Koshu wine matches perfectly with Japanese cuisine Koshu tends to heighten the its natural flavours.
+Japanese cuisine matches perfectly with Koshu wine as Koshu tends to emphasize its natural flavours.